See MapTrack in action

 • Links tools to service history

-Technicians scan tools when borrowing and returning them.
+Technicians should scan tools when borrowing and returning them to ensure proper tracking.

 Outcomes